Configure inbound SCIM provisioning

 Use cases

-- Automatically provision users into SecureAuth from your HR system or identity provider (like Okta, Microsoft Entra ID, and so on)
+- Automatically provision users into SecureAuth from your HR system or identity provider (for example, Okta, Microsoft Entra ID)

 - Synchronize user attributes from external systems into SecureAuth

-- Automatically deprovision or deactivate SecureAuth users when they're removed from your external IdP
+- Automatically deprovision or deactivate SecureAuth users when they're removed from your external identity provider

 - Maintain a single source of truth for identity data in your external system while keeping SecureAuth synchronized